timecamp-org/good-enough-timecamp-scim-integrations/README.md

 ## Not Yet Implemented

-- User roles
-- TimeCamp groups based on supervisor, not department and division
-- Send email on invite
-- Performance
 - Setting to sync only selected things (like only new users)
 - Setting to move disabled users to specific group_id
 - Remove empty groups
 - Change of email (use external_id to identify)
-- Added manually ❌

 ## Test Cases